About me

 I did my PhD with the Information Systems Group at the University of Groningen, advised by Prof. Dr. Dimka Karastoyanova and Dr. Fatih Turkmen

-I earned a MSc. degree in Computer Science (Information Security and Privacy) from RMIT University in Melbourne Australia.
+I earned an MSc. degree in Computer Science (Information Security and Privacy) from RMIT University in Melbourne Australia.
 Prior to that, I got my BSc. degree in Computer Science from the University of Auckland in Auckland, New Zealand.